prince07124/fitness_tracker_python/README.md

 # fitness_tracker_python
- This is  an AI- based fitness tracker using Python to analyze user data like bmi , calories , physical activity etc.
+ This  fitness tracker using Python to analyze user data like bmi , calories , physical activity etc.

 This is a Streamlit-based web application that predicts the number of calories burned during exercise based on user input.
 It utilizes machine learning  to provide personalized fitness insights.